Have you ever had an Investment with Scottish Equitable?

 You could be owed £1,000s in compensation if Scottish Equitable mis-sold you your Investment.

-Many consumers may have been mis-sold their Investments by Scottish Equitable, Investments such as PEPs, ISAs, OEICs, Bonds, UNIT TRUST, PIP & Portfolios.
-Scottish Equitable may have mislead customers about their Investments that were linked to the Stock Market & a majority of consumers across the UK may have been put into the wrong risk category, putting more of their own money at risk.
+Many customers may have been mis-sold their Investments by Scottish Equitable, Investments such as PEPs, ISAs, OEICs, Bonds, UNIT TRUST, PIP & Portfolios.
+Scottish Equitable may have mislead customers about their Investments that were linked to the Stock Market & a majority of customers across the UK may have been put into the wrong risk category, putting more of their own money at risk.

 When Scottish Equitable sell an Investment they have certain rules that their advisor must abide by and if they did not follow these rules then you may be entitled to a claim.